dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  It is possible to commit no mistakes and still lose.
-That is not weakness, that is life.
+  It is very important to generate a good attitude, a good heart, as much as possible.
+From this, happiness in both the short term and the long term for both yourself and others will come.
 </pre>
 The Daily Quote will be updated automatically every 20 minutes!!
 ## 🌟 Experiences (889 days)